monsonite/Suite-16/README.md

 I have started a project on Hackaday.io where you can follow the progress.  https://hackaday.io/project/168025-suite-16

+I now have a working cpu simulator that runs on any Arduino compatible board.
+You can use a standard Arduino UNO or MSP430 Launchpad using Energia, but for ultimate speed an STM32F743 Nucleo board running at 400MHz.

+Regardless of your board, the aim is to make the softwate accessible to anyone who can download the Arduino IDE and find a compatible board.

-I now have a working cpu simulator that runs on any Arduino compatible board and will print out Hello World! to the serial terminal - you can find it in the uploaded files as Suite_16_Hello_World_1.ino
+The first simulated program printed out Hello World! to the serial terminal - you can find it in the uploaded files as Suite_16_Hello_World_1.ino

+Shortly after that I developed a very crude routine to print decimal integers to the terminal.

 Suite-16 is based on Steve Wozniak's Sweet-16 virtual 16-bit cpu which he wrote for Apple II